ubcgif/2024-aqgeo-potential-fields-tutorial/slides.md

 ---

-## Analytic solutions for rectangular prisms
+## Discretize the subsurface: Regular meshes

 <!--
 > We usually discretize the subsurface using regular meshes.
 In SimPEG we use